stevencurtis/SwiftCoding/UICollectionViewLists/README.md

 Difficulty: Beginner | Easy | **Normal** | Challenging<br/>
 This article has been developed using Xcode 12 (beta), and Swift 5.2.4

 `UICollectionView` could never compete with a `UITableView` for ease of use, reordering and deletion.
 That's never going to change.
 Wait.
-What? `UICollectionViewCompositionalLayout`.list(using: config).
+What? `UICollectionViewCompositionalLayout.list(using: config)`.
 Can you speak English?

 ## Prerequisites:
 * You will be expected to be aware how to make a [Single View Application](https://medium.com/swlh/your-first-ios-application-using-xcode-9983cf6efb71) in Swift.
-* You will need to have installed the Xcode 12 (beta) if you are going to create or download the repo and run it - this uses features of iOS14!
+* You will need to have installed the Xcode 12 (beta) if you are going to create or download the [Repo](https://github.com/stevencurtis/SwiftCoding/tree/master/UICollectionViewLists) and run it - this uses features of iOS14!

 ## Terminology:
 UICollectionView: An object that manages an ordered collection of data items and presents them using customizable layouts